EE/django-getresponse/README.md

 ## Usage

 Use it like a standard email backend with an additional feature that allows setting `.tag_id` attribute on an `EmailMessage` instance.

 The `.from_email` attribute must be present in `GETRESPONSE_ADDRESSES` as key, with FromFiledId as value (see settings below).

+Result returned from sending mail is an int with extra attribute `getresponse_ids`.

 ## Settings